Gonzales Unified S.D. will be accepting and processing interdistrict transfer requests for the subsequent school year as of January 1 of each year.

-o Deadline to submit interdistrict transfers for current year, May 15.
+o Deadline to submit interdistrict transfers for the current year is May 15.

-o School Transfers may be approve or deny according to the listed reasons in our board policy/administrative regulation 5117.
+o School Transfers may be approved or denied according to the listed reasons in our board policy/administrative regulation 5117.

 o Supporting evidence documents and/or information must be submitted with the transfer (example; child care provider information, paystub, business card, employer letter).

 o If applicable, the process and timelines by which a denial of a request may be appealed within the school district before the school district renders a final decision is 30 days.

 o Failure of the parent to meet any timelines established by the school district shall be deemed an abandonment of the request.

 o Applicable timelines for processing a request, including statements that the school district shall do both of the following:

 Notify a parent submitting a current year request of its final decision within 30 calendar days from the date the request was received.

 Notify a parent submitting a future year request of its final decision as soon as possible, but no later than 14 calendar days after the commencement of instruction in the school year for which interdistrict transfer is sought.